 14. Setup Keyboard Shortcuts

-One of the things I like about Ubuntu is that you can configure keyboard shortcuts per your need.
-You can setup keyboard shortcuts for like playing next song, opening up an application, switching between multiple application windows and for many tasks.
+One of the things I like about Ubuntu is that you can configure keyboard shortcuts as per your need.
+You can set up keyboard shortcuts for playing the next song, opening up an application, switching between multiple application windows, and many tasks.

 15. Improve Battery Performance

-Just install TLP which is a power management tool which works in background to reduce battery usage.
+Install TLP, a power management tool that works in the background to reduce battery usage.

 $ sudo systemct1 enable tlp